princessetowe/alx-low_level_programming/0x0B-malloc_free/README.md

+This directory contains a header file and tasks for project 0x0B-malloc_free

-Task 0: A function that creates an array of chars, and initializes it with a specific char Task 1: A function that returns a pointer to a newly allocated space, which contains a copy of the string given as a parameter
+main.h: Header file containing the prototypes for each task Task 0: A function that creates an array of chars, and initializes it with a specific char Task 1: A function that returns a pointer to a newly allocated space, which contains a copy of the string given as a parameter
 Task 2: A function that concantenates two strings